mathesar-foundation/mathesar-website/non-technical-expert.md

 {% capture quote %}
 “When developers would give me access to software, my immediate instinct was “don’t break anything!”

-Causing an error would be so embarassing.
+Causing an error would be so embarrassing.
 You don’t intentionally want to delete something but stuff happens, right?

 I felt like I was in a piece of software that wasn’t meant for me.